Follicular Phase: What It Is and How it Impacts You

 Do I bleed during the follicular phase?

-In the early follicular phase (menstruation) you bleed your uterine lining.
+In the early follicular phase (menstruation) you bleed which is your uterine lining shedding.
 This lasts between 3 to 7 days depending on the cycle.

 There could be heavy or light flow which depends on the person.